atpk/atpk/README.md

 Hell O 👋

-🔭 I’m currently pursuing B.Tech. degree in IIT Dharwad 📫 How to reach me: pranavkanire@gmail.com
+🔭 I’m currently pursuing B.Tech. degree in IIT

+📫 How to reach me: pranavkanire@gmail.com
 <!--
 **atpk/atpk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.